 Marriage can wait: Syrian teen in Jordan sets sights on starry career

-Originally from Hama, Syria, Bakri no longer surfs NASA’s website.
+Originally from Hama, Syria, Barakat no longer surfs NASA’s website.
 Instead, the 17-year-old, who arrived in Jordan in 2012, devotes herself to excelling in school in order to qualify for scholarships that will enable her to afford college tuition.
 She wants to study physics and eventually work as an astrophysicist for NASA.

-Outwardly, Bakri’s otherworldly ambitions seem to make her unique compared to her peers in Jordan’s Syrian refugee community.
+Outwardly, Barakat’s otherworldly ambitions seem to make her unique compared to her peers in Jordan’s Syrian refugee community.
 But it is not her ambitions that mark her out, it is that she has been allowed to have them at all.
 The most recent school year for which statistics were publicly available in Jordan, 2013-2014, show that only 3,670 secondary school-aged Syrians, out of 81,842 registered, were enrolled.
 That is 4.5 percent.
 Attending university, let alone a career as an astrophysicist, is unimaginable for most Syrians in Jordan.

-In Zarqa, a bustling city of 400,000 inhabitants, only 24 kilometres northeast of Amman, Bakri is witnessing a disturbing trend among her peers.
+In Zarqa, a bustling city of 400,000 inhabitants, only 24 kilometres northeast of Amman, Barakat is witnessing a disturbing trend among her peers.
 Poverty and scant economic opportunities are suffocating the ambitions of a populace already reeling from the Syrian conflict, now in its fifth year.
 Consequently, many Syrian youth living in Jordan have abandoned their education, seeing no future in it.
-An increasingly common alternative, mostly for girls, is early marriage - but not for Bakri.
+An increasingly common alternative, mostly for girls, is early marriage - but not for Barakat.

-But while Bakri dreams of NASA, she estimates that 60 percent of her female classmates are considering a real-life black hole: dropping out of school and getting married.
+But while Barakat dreams of NASA, she estimates that 60 percent of her female classmates are considering a real-life black hole: dropping out of school and getting married.
 And this figure does not count those who have done so already.

 An early marriage epidemic